-For every corn dip recipe I’ve found on the internet, the term “crack” is always used.
-I wasn’t exactly sure why this correlation was happening until I made this Grilled Corn and Jalapeño dip…
+For every corn dip recipe we’ve found on the internet, the term “crack” is always used.
+We weren’t exactly sure why this correlation was happening until we made this Grilled Corn and Jalapeño dip…

 First you want to seed and prep the peppers.
-I used two jalapeños and one poblaño pepper.
-You can sub one can of green chiles if you’d like, but I find the roasted fresh poblaño adds another nice flavor to this dip.
+We used two jalapeños and one poblaño pepper.
+You can sub one can of green chiles if you’d like, but we find the roasted fresh poblaño adds another nice flavor to this dip.
 If you like your dip spicier, feel free to roast the jalapeños with the seed in…be warned though, it gets hot fast!

 Next, brush olive oil or vegetable oil over the corn and the peppers.
 Lightly salt the corn with a little bit of sea salt.
 Place on a grill fired up to about 375°F and roast.
 Blacken the peppers and roast the corn on each sides until lightly browned.